13. Molecular Vibration |

 Astronomers interpret this as the revolution motion of the Andromeda galaxy.

+In a fractal structure of the universe, the Group of galxies corresponds to the molecule.
 Accordingly, galaxies in a Group system should be not only revolving but also vibrating as atoms are doing in a molecular system.

 In such a case, vibrations of galaxies will take place faster than revolutions by 100 times.
+So, the galactic momentums, which we can measure, must be mostly out of the vibration motion.

 Consequently, we may regard the approaching speed of the Andromeda galaxy as its vibrating speed.